 Your About page is a point of contact for starting a relationship with future customers.
 It’s not meant to sell your product.
 In fact, using the hard sell could actually drive customers away.

 However, you can use your About page to get leads with an opt-in form, because email marketing is the best way to reach a loyal audience, nurture that audience and gradually convert them into buyers.

-The chart below, from Marketing Profs, shows how email beats search and social lead generation sources:
+The chart below, from Marketing Profs, shows how email beats search and lead generation sources from social media: